habitat-sh/on-prem-builder/docs-chef-io/content/postgres.md

         `/hab/pkgs/core/postgresql/<version>/<release>/bin/pg_restore --host=<url_of_pg_host> --dbname=builder builder.dump`
 1. Start the on-prem Builder services

-    > Note: In some cases your version of Postgres might not have a `createdb` binary in which case you'll want to connect to database to run the create db command.
+    > Note: In some cases your version of PostgreSQL might not have a `createdb` binary in which case you'll want to connect to database to run the create db command.

 Your database data should be restored and ready for use!